chubbychang914/chubbychang914/README.md

  - implemented new features into backstage using Vue Options API
  - Line login
  - fixed styles of webpage
+ - built reusable and modular components
+ - used pug and SCSS for cleaner coding style
 ### iSpan
  - learned React
  - created a website with React with 5 other team members